 2. In the top nav, click the Journeys tab.
 The first event in your path chart and any filters will be carried over automatically.

 3. Below the chart results, click the + Add button.
 This will open a list of your top events, which are the most popular events at this point in this user journey.

 4. Click the + Add step to journey option next to any event in this list to add it to this journey.

 5. Click the + Add a branch button to add other possible paths users may take to the journey.
 Repeat the process until you have accounted for either all of the events that you are most interested in, or the majority of the paths users take (excluding those who dropped off).

 For more information on how to use journeys to visualize all the paths your users can take, see Journeys overview.

 Frequently Asked Questions

-The numbers from Journeys and Paths are actually answering slightly different questions and you should not expect them to always be the same.
-Journeys compares which Path users took first compared with the other events on that row in the Journey.
+The numbers from journeys and paths are actually answering slightly different questions, and you shouldn’t expect them to always be the same.
+Journeys compares which path users took first compared with the other events on that row in the journey.
 Paths compares sessions in which a user did the event compared to every other event that other users did.

 What about users who do go down multiple branches?

-To get started with Journeys to explore user behavior, launch our interactive guide.
+To get started with Jjurneys to explore user behavior, launch our interactive guide.